oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

     -  SHOULD respond with "Command not supported" in the status text
     -  MAY respond with status code 500

+Example `query / datasources` commands:

+ * Query datasources by name (link to example in appendix)
+ * Query datasources by tag  (e.g., for the types of techniques or known adversaries they are intended to detect) (link to example in appendix)

 ### 2.3.2 Investigate /hunt